Almost Universally Optimal Distributed Laplacian Solvers via Low-Congestion Shortcuts

 Again, this lemma follows from the guarantee in \cite{10.1145/2897518.2897640} regarding the \emph{Jacobi procedure}, as well as by directly adapting the distributed implementation in \cite{DBLP:journals/corr/abs-2012-15675} using \Cref{corollary:matrix_vector_product}.

-\paragraph{Approximating the Schur Complement.} Moreover, $\alpha$-DD sets will be useful in the approximation of the Schur complement on the complementary subset of nodes.
+\paragraph{Approximating the Schur Complement.} Moreover, $\alpha$-DD sets will be useful in the approximation of the Schur complement induced by the complementary subset of nodes.
 First, let us recall a combinatorial view of the Schur complement as a Laplacian matrix with weights estimated by certain random walks:

 \begin{lemma}[\cite{durfee2019fully}] Let $G$ be an $n$-node weighted graph and a subset of nodes $\mathcal{T}$.
-Moreover, consider parameters $0 < \epsilon < 1$ and $\mu = O(\log n /\epsilon^2)$.
+Moreover, consider parameters $0 < \eps < 1$ and $\mu = O(\log n /\eps^2)$.
 If $H$ is an initially empty graph, repeat for every edge $\{u, v\} \in E(G)$ and for $\mu$ iterations the following procedure:

 \begin{enumerate} \item Simulate a random walk starting from $u$ until it first hits $\mathcal{T}$ at some node $t_1$; \item Simulate a random walk starting from $v$ until it first hits $\mathcal{T}$ at some node $t_2$; \item Combine these two walks to get a walk $t_1 = u_0, \dots, u_{\ell} = t_2$, where $\ell$ is the length of the combined walk. \item Add the edge $\{t_1, t_2\}$ to $H$ with weight